Roku Inc. (ROKU) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for ROKU is $71.74, which is $5.32 above than the current price.
-The public float for ROKU is 121.47M, and at present, short sellers hold a 8.82% of that float.
-The average trading volume of ROKU on February 27, 2023 was 7.80M shares.
+The average price point forecasted by analysts for Roku Inc. (ROKU) is $71.74, which is $4.33 above the current market price.
+The public float for ROKU is 121.47M, and currently, short sellers hold a 7.77% ratio of that float.
+The average trading volume of ROKU on March 02, 2023 was 8.00M shares.

 ROKU’s Market Performance